Roses are red

 glu document.md # → document.pdfFor simple documents, that’s all you need — glu ships with sensible defaults for fonts, page size, and styling.
 When you need more control, there’s YAML frontmatter for metadata, custom CSS for styling, embedded Lua for calculations and dynamic content, and a callback system for things like page decorations and headers.

-If you want to build your own tools or integrate PDF generation into a Go application, the Go library gives you direct access to all the typesetting primitives — fonts, paragraphs, pages, nodes.
+If you want to build your own tools or need full control over every typesetting primitive — fonts, paragraphs, pages, nodes — the Go library gives you direct access to the boxes and glue engine.

 See the getting started guide for the Go API.